 UNIFROG: a one-stop-shop for research, information and organisation

-Since 2020 the Anglophone Section has subscribed to the UNIFROG service.
 UNIFROG is a powerful research and organisational tool, a ‘one-stop-shop’ where students can research university courses taught in English across the world.
-Each student creates their own account where they can:
+Students can use UNIFROG to:

 Explore future career options